FMU export#

 Supported Platforms

-This version only supports gcc compiler on 64 bits Windows platform.
+This version only supports gcc compiler on 64-bits Windows platforms.

 FMU export command line#